anushkakulkarni-tm/cronexpr/README.md

 This standalone library is only to parse and apply timestamps to cron expressions.

-The time-matching algorithm in this implementation is efficient, it avoids as much as possible to guess the next matching timestamp, a common technique seen in a number of implementations out there.

-There is also a companion command-line utility to evaluate cron time expressions: <https://github.com/gorhill/cronexpr/tree/master/cronexpr> (which uses this library).
+There is also a companion command-line utility to evaluate cron time expressions: <https://github.com/gorhill/cronexpr/tree/master/cronexpr>, which uses this library.

 Implementation
 --------------
-The reference documentation for this implementation is found at
+The reference documentation for this implementation is given below:
-<https://en.wikipedia.org/wiki/Cron#CRON_expression>.
-This is copy/pasted below with some modifications where this implementation differs:

     Field name     Mandatory?
 Allowed values    Allowed special characters
     ----------     ----------   --------------    --------------------------